holsee/chroxy/README.md

 end, timeout: :infinity) |> Stream.run
 ```

-You can then use any `Page` related functionality from with
+You can then use any `Page` related functionality using
 `ChromeRemoteInterface`.

 ### Use any client that speaks Chrome Debug Protocol: